google/webrisk/README.md

 For 403 errors, this could mean the Web Risk API is not enabled for your project **or** your project does not have Billing enabled.

+# Configuration

+Both `wrserver` (used by `docker run`) and `wrlookup` support several command line flags.

+- `apikey` (required) -- Used to Authenticate requests with the Web Risk API.
+The API itself must also be enabled on the same project & be linked to a Billing account.

+- `threatTypes` (optional) -- A comma-separated lists of different blocklists to load and check URLs against.
+Available options include `MALWARE`,`UNWANTED_SOFTWARE`,`SOCIAL_ENGINEERING`, `SOCIAL_ENGINEERING_EXTENDED_COVERAGE`.
+This arg will also accept `ALL` which is the default behavior.

+- `maxDiffEntries` (optional) -- An int32 value that will set the max number of hash prefixes returned in a single diff request.
+This can be used in resource-bound environments to control bandwidth usage.
+The default value of 0 will result in this limit being ignored.
+Otherwise, this must be set to a positive integer which must be a power of 2 between 2 ^ 10 and 2 ^ 20.

+- `maxDatabaseEntries` (optional) -- An in32 value that will set the upper boundary has prefixes to be returned from the API and stored locally.
+This can be used to limit the number of hash prefixes to be searched against.
+The default value of 0 will result in this limit being ignored.
+Otherwise, this must be set to a positive integer which must be a power of 2 between 2 ^ 10 and 2 ^ 20. *Note*: Setting this limit will decrease blocklist coverage.

 # About the Social Engineering Extended Coverage List

 This is a newer blocklist that includes a greater range of risky URLs that